 Get a taste of the farm life and visit Western Culture Creamery.
 The local goat farm is home to a family of goats, and a nice collection of artisanal cheeses all made on-site.

-Specializing in small-batch, handcrafted goat cheese, visitors can sample a variety of styles such as a Chevre, Manchego, and simple fresh goat cheese in a variety of flavors.
+Specializing in small-batch, handcrafted goat cheese, visitors can sample a variety of styles such as Chevre, Manchego, and simple fresh goat cheese in a variety of flavors.
 The home-grown family-farm welcomes visitors to come and sample their cheeses and meet the goats with a tour of the farm.

 Visit a U-Pick farm